 - Provide equal access to quality jobs, schools, and health services; affordable housing; safe parks and recreation facilities; public transportation; good schools; healthy and affordable food; and opportunities for physical activity.

-Listed below are a variety of social equity related projects completed by Cultivating Healthy Places’ founder and owner, Kimberley Hodgson, while she was Senior Research Associate and Manager of the Planning and Community Health Research Center at the American Planning Association; Research Assistant in the Department of Urban Affairs & Planning at Virginia Tech; or Field Faculty and Extension Specialist at Virginia Cooperative Extension.
+Listed below are a variety of social equity related projects completed by Kimberley Hodgson, as Cultivating Healthy Places’ owner and founder; as Senior Research Associate and Manager of the Planning and Community Health Research Center at the American Planning Association; as Research Assistant in the Department of Urban Affairs & Planning at Virginia Tech; or Field Faculty and Extension Specialist at Virginia Cooperative Extension.